ks-ahmed/devops101/Networking/projects/README.md

 3. Repeat Until Destination Is Reached
   - The process continues until the packet reaches the final destination, which replies with a different ICMP message (or completes the route).

-4. Record Each Hop’s IP Address and Response Time
+4. Record Each Hop’s IP Address and Response Time. **(from our example google.com with its first hope IP address 142.250.200.14)**
   - traceroute displays the path the packet takes, hop-by-hop, including the IP addresses and response times for each router.

 ## Advantages of Using traceroute: